adhishthite/kura/docs/getting-started/quickstart.md

 Before you begin, make sure you have:

 1. [Installed Kura](installation.md)
-2. Set up your API key (Kura uses OpenAI by default):
+2. Set up your API key (Kura uses OpenAI by default).
+To use Azure OpenAI, set `USE_AZURE_OPENAI=true` and provide the Azure variables shown in the installation guide.
    ```bash
    export OPENAI_API_KEY=your_api_key_here
    ```